vishwa20102005/vishwa20102005/README.md

 # 🚀 About Me

-I'm a **Final Year Electronics & Communication Engineering (ECE) student** passionate about **Python Development, Artificial Intelligence, Cloud Computing, and Generative AI**.
+I'm a passionate **Final Year Electronics & Communication Engineering (ECE) student** at **M. Kumarasamy College of Engineering, Karur** with a strong interest in **Software Development, Cloud Computing, Artificial Intelligence, and Generative AI**.

-I enjoy building real-world applications using **Python, Azure AI, LangChain, Streamlit, and Machine Learning**.
-I am always eager to learn new technologies, solve challenging problems, and contribute to impactful software projects.
+I enjoy building AI-powered applications using **Python, Azure AI, LangChain, Streamlit, Machine Learning, and RAG**.
+I'm continuously learning new technologies and solving real-world problems through software.

-💼 I'm actively looking for opportunities as:
+💼 **Currently looking for opportunities as:**

 - 💻 Software Developer
 - 🐍 Python Developer